 If this is untrue, we invite the SWD to release Tiger’s PRM details.
 The International Union for Conservation of Nature (IUCN) also recommends that PRM data be made public.

-Tiger, reported to be 19 years old, is a fully matured flanged male.
+Tiger, reported to be 19 years old as of 2019, is a fully matured flanged male.
 In a forest, flanged, dominant orangutan males establish their territory and generally stay within it their entire lives.

 Introducing Tiger into a jungle virtually alien to him could have led to brutal physical conflicts with other resident, dominant orangutan males, and as Tiger has been at SORC for more than 15 years, he may not have the survival/feral attributes of a totally wild dominant orangutan male.